Sample required:

 Immunohistochemistry

-Immunohistochemistry for FIP can be used to confirm histological diagnoses, or to confirm the presence of FIP when non typical histological changes are identified.
+Immunohistochemistry for Coronavirus can be used to confirm histological diagnoses, or to confirm the presence of FIP when non typical histological changes are identified.

 Peripheral Blood: